 PRP is used in conditions such as:

-Rather than simply reducing inflammation, PRP aims to stimulate the body’s own healing response by delivering growth factors directly to the affected tissue.
+PRP does not simply reduce inflammation.
+Instead, it aims to stimulate the body’s own healing response by delivering growth factors directly to the affected tissue.
 It is a common component of regenerative medicine in Australia and is increasingly offered in orthopaedic clinics.

 Comparing PRP and Cortisone: What the Research Says

 Numerous PRP research studies have evaluated the effectiveness of both cortisone and PRP injections.
 In the short term, cortisone may provide faster symptom relief.
-However, in the medium to long term, PRP may lead to better functional outcomes in some conditions, particularly chronic tendon and joint injuries.
+However, in the medium to long term, PRP may lead to better functional outcomes in some conditions.
+This is particularly true for chronic tendon and joint injuries.

-For example, studies comparing PRP vs cortisone injection for tennis elbow have shown that while cortisone may offer immediate relief, PRP tends to result in more sustained improvement over 6 to 12 months.
+For example, studies have compared PRP and cortisone injection for tennis elbow.
+Cortisone may offer immediate relief.
+However, PRP tends to produce more sustained improvement over 6 to 12 months.

-That said, outcomes vary significantly between individuals, and the choice often depends on the nature of the condition, its severity, and the patient’s treatment goals.
+That said, outcomes vary significantly between individuals.
+The choice often depends on the nature of the condition, its severity, and the patient’s treatment goals.

 Pros and Cons